 - It helps to cover a much wider area easily.

 - It helps to obtain the opinions and suggestions of experts.

-If the investigator is a biased person then he/she can twist the fact.
+- If the investigator is biased, he/she can twist the fact.

 This method is generally used by newspaper agencies to get information about important events regarding politics, sports, accidents, strikes, etc.